-• Products that are directly based on statistics related to individuals are nearly always broken down by sex in a number of tables and graphs.
+• Products that are directly based on individuals are nearly always broken down by sex in a number of tables and graphs.

-• Few products present information broken down by sex consistently in all tables and diagrams with sex as a primary and overall classification.
+• Few products present information broken down by sex consistently in all tables and graphs with sex as a primary and overall basis of classification.